hoseungs/Fast_kenel_two-sample_test/README.md

 * main_function: contain main functions of the proposed method.
 It consists of R version and Python version.

 * simulation: contain source functions generating simulations and produce results in Section 3.
+  + Simulation1: produce results in Section 3.1.
+  + Simulation2: produce results in Section 3.2.
+  + Simulation3: produce results in Section 3.3.